A Grammar of Model Analysis: Grama

 package focuses on data and model objects, and provides four kinds of verbs that inter-relate the two object types.
 The relationship between these objects and verbs constitutes the grammar of this grammar of model analysis.

-In short, the four verbs relate data and models according to Figure Fig. 4.1.
+In short, the four verbs relate data and models according to Figure 4.3.

 In greater detail, the four verbs are:

-) transforms one DataFrame into another DataFrame.
-We might want a transformation to perform some simple calculation (like converting from Fahrenheit to Celsius), to reshape a dataset, to convert from one datatype to another, and so on.An evaluation (
+) is to modify one DataFrame into another DataFrame.
+Some examples include making simple calculations (like converting from Fahrenheit to Celsius), reshaping a dataset, converting from one datatype to another, and so on.To evaluate (

-) uses a Model to generate a DataFrame.
-Evaluation routines are used to run a variety of simulations, such as a simple planned run (gr.eval_df()
+) is to use a model to generate a DataFrame.
+Evaluation routines are used to run a variety of simulations, such as a simple planned run (gr.ev_df()

-), or a more advanced reliability-assessment technique (e.g.gr.eval_form_pma()
+), or a more advanced reliability-assessment technique (e.g.gr.ev_form_pma()

-) uses a training DataFrame to generate a Model.
-We could start with a user-defined model and fit its free parameters (gr.fit_nls()
+) is to use a training DataFrame to generate a model.
+We could start with a user-defined model and fit its free parameters (gr.ft_nls()

-), or use a purely empirical approach to modeling the data (e.g.gr.fit_gp()
+), or use a purely empirical approach to modeling the data (e.g.gr.ft_gp()

-) is used to modify an existing Model.
+) is to modify an existing model and return a new model.
 Composition routines are generally used in the model-building phase of a study, though we can also use them to make small adjustments to a model.

 Like any language, there are also some exceptional verbs: